corot/thorp/thorp_boards/README.md

 ### Prerequirements

 To interface with Thorp's Arduino Mega 2560 board, flash the provided firmware.
+You can use the Arduino IDE or use make commands (see [this document for details](http://ed.am/dev/make/arduino-mk)).
 Note that analog and trigger pins are hardcoded, so probably you need to adapt the first lines of the firmware to your needs.
 Then, you must install the Arduino udev rule to make the board available on the default port "/dev/arduino":

     $ roscd thorp_boards